CV vs. Resume: Key Differences and When to Use Each

 - Skills

-- Additional sections (could be awards, courses, publications, certificates, conferences)
+- Optional additional sections (e.g. certifications, courses, awards, publications, conferences)

-To see what it looks like, check out the resume example below.
+Every section should earn its place.
+If it doesn’t support your candidacy for the role, it doesn’t belong.
+To see what it looks like in practice, check out the resume example below.

 First and foremost the differences consist of length, content, and purpose.